 Our aim as Christians should always be to have compassion on people.
 But don’t get this confused with having compassion on the delusions that hold them.

 Sometimes it’s difficult to know the difference between the two.

 I walked with Paul for a long time.
 He was a weekly participant in a group for men seeking freedom from sexual addictions, and in a lot of ways, he was an ideal member of our group: With remorse, he openly confessed his repeated sexual sins; he spoke with tears about his wife’s mental illness that she refused to accept, and he always listened attentively to the other men as they shared what they were going through.

-I liked Paul, and I felt an incredible amount of compassion for him, too.
+I liked Paul, and I felt an incredible amount of compassion for him.
 And so I focused on listening and comforting him, which seemed so much more important than the fact that he wasn’t taking simple yet important steps that would help him in his recovery.

-In all this, I was missing something really important: Paul didn’t really want to stop his sexual sin.
+In all this, I was missing something really important: Paul wasn’t truly taking responsibility for his unwanted sexual behaviors.

 In other words, my compassion for Paul got twisted up into the delusion he was living.

 Over the years, I’ve found this is rather common.
 And unfortunately, I think it’s becoming a widespread problem that’s keeping people in bondage to the evils surrounding us.